 After a bit more walking around we made our way back.
 I told The Chef that I was feeling decidedly off colour and would stop off at the Pharmacy we pass on the way back.
 There I explained to the staff that I was on antibiotics for an ear infection, and I thought that the drug had knocked out my healthy gut bacteria and now I couldn't go to the toilet.
 After a bit more of a chat she sold me a box of tablets, of which I take one after an evening meal.
 I have to say that at that point I wished I could have spoken Spanish well enough to ask for "A small stick of dynamite and some lubricant por favor".

 Back at base camp we had lunch and then got ready to hit the road.
-We're starting to embrace the Spanish motorhomers way of doing things which is to visit somewhere during the day and then move on to the next location later in the day.
+We're starting to embrace the Spanish motorhomers way of doing things which is to visit somewhere during the day and then move on to the next location in the evening.

 Our journey to Ponferrada, again about a seventy mile trip was quite straightforward as it was motorway almost the whole way.
 It took us through some lovely scenery.
 Our first stop was to the out of town shopping complex where we did a bit of a stock up.
 I treated myself to a couple of bottles of wine - seven euro's each, the most expensive wine Mercadona sold.
 I noticed that close by was a store which looked like a Chinese shop so in I went.
 With the help of my personal shopper and Google Translate on her phone I came out with the bits I needed.